Become a PMF

 Education Completed Outside of the United States

 Education completed outside of the United States must be deemed equivalent, by an accrediting body recognized by the Secretary of the U.S. Department of Education, to that gained in conventional/accredited U.S. educational programs to be acceptable for Federal employment.
 Most foreign education is not accredited by an accrediting body that is recognized by the U.S. Department of Education.
 A few medical schools are accredited under country standards that have been determined to be "comparable" to U.S. standards by the U.S. Department of Education's National Committee on Foreign Medical Education and Accreditation.

 Applicants from foreign schools who are selected as Finalists will be asked to submit all necessary documents to a private U.S. organization that specializes in interpreting foreign educational credentials, commonly called a credential evaluation service.

 If the applicant already has a credential evaluation in this regard, he/she may optionally upload it as part of their application under one of the "Other" Document Types during the application.

 To be acceptable, the foreign credential evaluation must include/describe:

 - The type of education received by the applicant,

 - The level of education in relation to the U.S. education system, and

-- A statement that its comparability recommendations follow the general guidelines of the U.S. National Council for the Evaluation of Foreign Educational Credentials.
+- A statement that its comparability recommendations follow the general guidelines of the International Evaluation Standards Council (formerly known as the U.S. National Council for the Evaluation of Foreign Educational Credentials).

 - The content of the applicant's educational program earned abroad and the standards obtained,